-However, there a few other smaller and lesser-known that provide beautiful mountain sceneries and reasonable infrastructure.
+However, there are a few other smaller and lesser-known that provide beautiful mountain sceneries and reasonable infrastructure.

 #3 Plovdiv – one of the oldest cities in the World

 Numerous people have left their traces on the twelve-meter-thick cultural layers of the city.
-Plovdiv was a Thracian settlement and later ruled by Persians, Greeks, Celts, Romans, Goths, Huns, Bulgars, Slavs, the Rus’, Crusaders, and Turks.
-This long list of rulers shows how long the history of Plovdiv is…
+Plovdiv was a Thracian settlement later ruled by Persians, Greeks, Celts, Romans, Goths, Huns, Bulgars, Slavs, the Rus’, Crusaders, and Turks.
+This long list of rulers shows how long (and conturbed) the history of Plovdiv is…

 #4 Home of the Thracians

-Thracian soldiers were highly regarded as mercenaries, particularly by the Macedonians/Greeks and Romans. the most famous Thracian is probably Spartacus, the gladiator who led a large slave uprising in Southern Italy in 73–71 BC and defeated several Roman legions.
+Thracian soldiers were highly regarded mercenaries, particularly by the Macedonians/Greeks and Romans.
+The most famous Thracian is probably Spartacus, the gladiator who led a significant slave uprising in Southern Italy in 73–71 BC and defeated several Roman legions.
 There are movies and tv series about him.

-Besides being powerful warriors, the Thracians were also highly regarded wine-makers, jewelry-makers, and exquisite ornamentation.
-There are very few traces and remains of this civilization, but it’s possible to visit a few Thracian tombs in Bulgaria – some of them are even UNESCO heritage sites.
+Besides being mighty warriors, the Thracians were also highly regarded wine-makers, jewelry-makers, and exquisite ornamentation.
+There are very few traces and remains of this civilization, but it’s possible to visit a few Thracian tombs in Bulgaria – some even UNESCO heritage sites.

 #5 Rose oil

-Bulgarian rose oil and other derivative products are heavily used in the perfume industry.
-It’s usually considered of superior quality and unrivaled in the world, thus most reputable perfumery brands prefer it.
-Part of this secret for this success comes from the perfect weather and soil conditions, but also from the technology that evolved during centuries of production.
+The perfume industry heavily uses Bulgarian rose oil and other derivative products.
+It’s usually considered superior quality and unrivaled in the world.
+Thus, most reputable perfumery brands prefer it.
+Part of the secret for this success comes from the perfect weather and soil conditions, but also from the technology that evolved during centuries of production.

 #6 Hot springs

-The ancient Thracians we talked about earlier believed in the healing qualities of the hot springs and built their villages around them.
-Later, they were conquered by the Romans and Bulgaria prospered as a healing center of their Emperors and armies.
-Today, this kind of tourism is thriving again with people traveling to enjoy the Bulgarian hot springs with healing properties, rich in minerals structure and micro-components.
+The ancient Thracians we discussed earlier believed in the healing qualities of the hot springs and built their villages around them.
+Later, they were conquered by the Romans, and Bulgaria prospered as a healing center for their Emperors and armies.
+Today, this kind of tourism is thriving again, with people traveling to enjoy the Bulgarian hot springs with healing properties, rich in minerals structures, and micro-components.

-Places like Sapareva Banya (hottest spring water in Europe), Hisarya (Roman Spa ruins), Devin, Varshets, and Velingrad are more and more popular, attracting both national and international tourists.
+Places like Sapareva Banya (the hottest spring water in Europe), Hisarya (Roman Spa ruins), Devin, Varshets, and Velingrad are becoming increasingly popular, attracting national and international tourists.